Graduate Renewable Energy Certificate

 |Total per course fee

-These fees are not included in course fee total and vary in price depending on the number of credits taken each semester.
+These fees are not included in course fee total and can vary depending on the number of credits taken each semester and residency status.

 Totals listed do not include cost of textbooks.
 Fees, tuition and other charges are subject to change without notice.
 Notwithstanding currently posted tuition and fees, all fees, tuition or other charges which students are required to pay each semester are subject to increase by action of the Board of Regents at any time before the commencement of classes (primarily due to budgetary shortfalls).
 The amount you are charged at the time of registration is not a final bill and may be increased.
 You will receive a supplemental invoice for any additional amounts which the Board of Regents may impose.
 Fee changes put in place less than 30 days before commencement of classes will not be subject to late fee penalties.
 Please see the Board of Regents Procedures and Guidelines Manual for more information